Valentine’s Day Dessert Charcuterie Candy Board

 • French macarons

-• Cherries: While Valentine’s Day itself is not celebrated in The Czech Republic, their version of the holiday happens on May 1st and involves kissing under a cherry blossom tree.
+• Cherries: While Valentine’s Day itself is not celebrated in the Czech Republic, their version of the holiday happens on May 1st and involves kissing under a cherry blossom tree.

 • Ginger snaps or gingerbread cookies: In Germany, lovers exchange heart-shaped and/or decorated gingerbread cookies